HERMES Support

 • What time does the examination start and for how long?

 The examination time is 3 hours in duration.
 Examination time usually starts around 09.30am CET.
-Once you have registered, you will be given instructions on how to book your staggered exam start time.
+Once registered, candidates will be given instructions on how to book a time slot.
 Staggered time slots are given in 10-minute increments.
-For example: If your exam is scheduled for 09:30 – you will be able to choose a time slot of: 09:30, 09:40, 09:50 etc. Once a candidate has booked their time slot for the examination, they will receive an email confirming this.
+For example: If an exam is scheduled for 09:30 start time – a candidate can choose a slot at 09:30, 09:40, 09:50 etc. Once a candidate has booked their time slot for the examination, they will receive a confirmation.
 The email will also contain the link to the examination which will only be activated on exam day, at the allocated start time.

 • What happens on the day of the examination after I log into ProctorU?

 There is a registration process that takes place with a Proctor before the examination takes place.
 This can take 10 – 15 minutes.
-The Proctor will go through all the registration steps with you.
-When this is complete you will gain access to the examination platform and the 3-hour examination time will commence.
+The Proctor will go through all the registration steps with each candidate and once all requirements are checked, access to the examination platform will be granted and the 3-hour examination time will commence.

 • Do I need to do anything else other than register for the examination with ERS?